Megatron

-Thirteen Original Primes
+Thirteen original Primes

 The original Megatronus, better known as the Fallen, was one of the original Thirteen Primes created by Primus.
 Megatronus betrayed his creator by siding with Primus' dark twin, the malevolent planet-eater Unicron.
 In the final battle between Primus and Unicron, Megatronus fell victim to the same fate as his master, sucked through a black hole into another dimension.
 However, while Unicron emerged in another universe, the Fallen was not so fortunate, finding himself trapped in the "underspace" between dimensions.
-Another being addressed simply as Megatron is an apocalyptic figure said to bring about death and destruction through alteration of the time stream.
-Possible interpretations in the book of him are "Alpha and Omega" and "The Great Dragon".

-The Fallen made his first appearance in the second volume of Transformers: The War Within.
+The Fallen made his first appearance in the fifth volume of Transformers: The War Within.
 The character appears as the main antagonist in the second live action film, Transformers: Revenge of the Fallen, the 2009 sequel to the 2007 Transformers movie, voiced by Tony Todd.
-Director Michael Bay described him as "apocalyptic".
 He has the ability to teleport and generate a shockwave upon reappearance.
 He wields a spear as his weapon and has the ability of telekinesis.
 Megatronus is also mentioned as one of Thirteen in Transformers: Exodus and later appeared as the main antagonist in the first-season finale of Transformers: Robots in Disguise, voiced by Gil Gerard.

-Megatronus's history would be retconned in Transformers: The Covenant of Primus, which depicts him in more tragic light and omits his involvement with Unicron.
-Megatronus was one of the original thirteen Primes.
-Megatronus commissioned Solus Prime to create the Requiem Blaster.
-It's revealed that Megatronus and Solus Prime were in love, but that Megatronus was prone to bursts of temper and aggression due to his pride and secret shame at being a necessary counter-force to balance out light and darkness within the Thirteen.
-Following the War of the Primes, he exiled himself from Cybertron after unintentionally murdering Solus Prime.

 Generation 1

 Megatron is the founder of the Decepticon uprising and their most feared leader.
 Bob Budiansky, the writer for the Marvel Comics series, stated that originally Hasbro took issue with the name, saying it sounded too frightening.
 Budiansky responded that as the lead villain, that was the point.
 Hasbro later agreed with his reasoning, and approved the name "Megatron".
-Budiansky has said in interviews that it is a portmanteau of electronic and megaton.
+Budiansky has said in interviews that it is a portmanteau of megaton and electronic.

-Megatron is able to transform into a Walther P38, delivering more focused energy blasts than he could in his robotic form.
+Megatron is able to transform into a handgun that delivers more focused energy blasts than his robotic form.
 He can adjust his size and mass as he transforms, to comfortably allow another Transformer or even a human being to wield him.
 His robot form has an arm-mounted fusion cannon.
 He can retract and replace his right hand with energy flail.
 He can fire electrical blasts from his hands, laser blasts from his eyes, and can reprogram computers with a port in his head.